Lauranesbitt/1st-year-project/README.md

-# 1stYearProject2_Biology
-1st Year, Project 1:
+# 1st Year Project 2: Biology
-- Java Biology Application

 Description:
 - Biology is a Java application that allows secondary school students to learn and revise Biology for the leaving certificate